OppFi (OPFI)

 Share Issuance

-- OppFi became a public company in July 2021 through a business combination with FG New America Acquisition Corp.
-(SPAC), valuing the combined company at approximately $800 million.
+- OppFi became a public company in 2021 through a business combination with FG New America Acquisition Corp., a special-purpose acquisition company (SPAC), with the transaction implying an equity value of approximately $800 million for the combined entity.

 Inbound Investments